-The first way I brought students into the data collection process was by having them take ownership of their own data.
+The first way I brought students into the data collection process was by having them take ownership of their own data."

-The first way I brought students into the data collection process was by having them take ownership of their own data.
+process was by having them take ownership of their own data.
 I shared with them a document that they taped on the front of their warm-up folder that served as a run chart for the number of ideas they generated each day during warm-up time.
-They could use this run chart to reflect on days when they had a lot of ideas and days when they had less.
+They could use this run chart to reflect on days where they had a lot of ideas and days where they had less.
 I also had students begin setting individualized goals on idea generation for themselves, which helped to personalize the classroom even more.
 As the semester continued, students kept track of their own data on their run charts and then shared back with me how often they were meeting their "warm-up goal."

 As the semester passed, I observed that-despite my norm-setting and question asking-students' ideas were dwindling and they weren't as frequently meeting their warm-up goals.
-My team suggested that I share samples of guality student work with the students, then ask for help in brainstorming a solution.
-After diving into the samples, my students generated a list of different ways that they could meet their warm-up goals, shown in Figure 3.
-This list became a foundational part of our warm-up routine moving forward, and my students began finding more success around idea generation once again.
+My team suggested that I share samples of quality student work with the students, then ask for help in brainstorming a solution.
+After diving into

 - Write a word problem

 - Use really big numbers, negative numbers, or decimals

 - Make a table-look for patterns on it!!!

 - Look for stuff you know-even if it's a 2!

 - Make a graph and find the slope

 - Find the area; connect it to other math you know

-- Ask a lot of questions
+- · Ask a lot of questions

 - Try to rephrase or draw a picture